Traffic Advisory: Bridge Inspection Lane Closures on I-695 July 24

 I-695/Southeast Freeway over M and O Street SE

-Alternating right and left lane closures of Northbound I-695/Southeast Freeway over M and O Street SE followed by alternating right and left lane closures of Southbound I-695/Southeast Freeway over M and O Street SE on Wednesday, July 24, 2024, during the hours of 9:00 AM and 3:00 PM, weather permitting.
+Alternating right and left lane closures of Northbound I-695/Southeast Freeway over M and O Streets SE followed by alternating right and left lane closures of Southbound I-695/Southeast Freeway over M and O Streets SE on Wednesday, July 24, 2024, during the hours of 9:00 AM and 3:00 PM, weather permitting.

 Traffic controls will be in place to warn drivers approaching the areas.
 Motorists should anticipate moderate-to-heavy delays due to the lane closures.
 Drivers are advised to stay alert while traveling through these locations and to be observant of the inspection personnel.